ScaDS/msagimport/README.md

 Also contains a tool to create a subgraph of MAG by filtering certain tables.

 #### Important classes
-All of the following classes are in package `one.p_f.testing.magimport`.
+All of the following classes are in package `org.gradoop.examples.io.mag.magimport`.
 * `data.MagObject`: An object containing a parsed structure from the graph.
 It can be an edge or a node.
 All attributes are stored in a string array.
 * `data.TableSchema`: Describes the structure of one MAG TSV file.
 Contains a list of all columns and column types.
 Can be created via `data.TableSchema.Builder`.
 * `callback.ElementProcessor`: The callback interface for processing parsed data.